Kali-Hac/SGE-LA/README.md

 ## Introduction
 This is the official implementation of the self-supervised gait encoding model presented by "Self-Supervised Gait Encoding with Locality-Aware Attention for Person Re-Identification".
-The codes are used to reproduce experimental results of the proposed Attention-basd Gait Encodings (AGEs) in the [paper](https://www.ijcai.org/proceedings/2020/0125.pdf) (To be published soon).
+The codes are used to reproduce experimental results of the proposed Attention-basd Gait Encodings (AGEs) in the [paper](https://www.ijcai.org/proceedings/2020/0125.pdf).

 ## Requirements
 - Python 3.5